evans-nyang/healthcare-facilities/healthcare_assistant/README.md

 - [Minsearch](https://github.com/alexeygrigorev/minsearch): Minsearch is a minimal search engine that provides basic search functionality for text data.

-- OpenAI as LLM: OpenAI's Language Model (LLM) is a powerful natural language processing model that can generate human-like text.
+- OpenAI: OpenAI's Language Model (LLM) is a powerful natural language processing model that can generate human-like text.

 - FastAPI: A modern web framework for building APIs with Python.
 It is fast, easy to use, and provides interactive documentation for APIs.